Frequently Asked Questions

 Yes, but it is preferable for you to handle your application for an appeal yourself.
 If you are not able to do so, you may appoint a third party to act as your agent or representative.
 To submit an appeal application with someone acting on your behalf you must:

 - Enter the Appeal Submission Site and read the information carefully.
 The Third Party Application Form can be found by clicking on the link at the bottom of the page.
-The form should be printed and posted to Corporate and Academic Services.
+The form should be printed and posted to Academic Services.

 - Complete a Third Party Consent form, ensuring all fields are complete.
-The original copy of this form will need to be posted to Corporate and Academic Services along with the appeal application form.
+The original copy of this form will need to be posted to Academic Services along with the appeal application form.
 Both forms must be received within ten working days from the official publication date of your results.

 - You must ensure that all relevant documentary evidence is provided.